 The pandemic forced open the facade of digital advancement and exposed the bleak conditions of educators globally.
 Overnight, the pandemic imposed a radical switch to remote teaching and learning that adversely affected several teachers who were not prepared for such a challenge.
 Whilst a concentrated and privileged proportion of teachers could seamlessly shift to online mode, several others battled and are continuing to battle to stay afloat.

 For online teaching to be a success, the teachers need to be adept at operating the digital modes of teaching, but that is rarely the case.
 The teachers lack the skills to use online teaching and assessment tools.
 Most of them are not familiar with real-time communication apps as Zoom and Google Meet.
 They find online instruction and assessments to be a laborious task.
 Technical glitches and patchy internet connection also remain impediments in e-learning.

 Despite everything getting online, school and government authorities have not taken adequate steps, such as providing suitable equipment to teachers to conduct the classes, training them to use certain apps, or to educate the teachers about online teaching tools.
 The pandemic has also compelled teachers to retire early, for the growing fear of contracting the virus and passing it on to family members who belong to high-risk groups.
-All the above factors exacerbated the already existing teacher shortage in the country.

 Effect on Mental Well-being